Table of Contents

 Venice has a range of gelateria among its maze-like streets, gondolas and canals.
 Some are organic, some are both traditional and family-owned and some feel like old fashioned ice cream parlors.

 With a tourist throng that never stops, the city seems to have gelato shops waiting around every corner.
-As a bonus, many of the best gelaterias are located near Venice’s best restaurants.
+As a bonus, many of the best gelaterias are located near Venice’s best restaurants and cicchetti bars.

 The Best Gelato in Venice

 It’s easy to find great flavors when eating gelato in Venice.
 Aside from pure fiore di latte, we enjoyed gelato flavored with lemons from Sorrento, pistachios from Sicily and the always popular amerena cherries from Emilia Romagna.
 The result is a delightfully creamy concoction with legendary flavors that never disappointed us.